#1 Home Improvement Retailer

 Plant Hardiness Zones Explained

-The first thing to learn when planting spring flowers, vegetables, and other seeds is your planting zone.
+The first thing you should know when planting veggies, spring flowers, and other seeds is your planting zone.
 Every location in the U.S. and its territories is sorted into blocks by climate.
 Find your zone on the USDA growing zone map and learn when to plant seeds.

 Gardening in Your Growing Zone

 This area is primarily in Zone 6, with Zone 5 starting in Central Illinois, slightly north of Peoria and Bloomington-Normal.
-The outdoor growing season doesn’t begin here until mid-March or even April, although you can plant some veggie seeds halfway through February.
-Tomatoes, peppers, cucumbers, squash, and other classic garden crops will do well in this region, and most of them can get an early start indoors before spring really moves in.
+The outdoor growing season doesn't begin here until mid-March or even April, although you can plant some veggie seeds halfway through February.
+Tomatoes, peppers, cucumbers, squash, and other classic garden crops will thrive in this region, and most of them can get an early start indoors before spring really moves in.

 Start Seeds Indoors

 Measure your finger to use it as a ruler.
 In general, you'll plant 3–5 seeds, then press them into the soil to the depth you need with your finger.
 Mark where you planted the seeds with a plant tag or toothpick.
-That way, you'll know where your seeds should pop up.
 Otherwise, it'll be a surprise when the sprouts push out of the soil.

 Sprouts

-When your seeds have sprouted but aren't ready to go outside yet, you can still prepare them for outdoor life.
+Prepare your seed sprouts for outdoor life while they're still indoors.
 These inch-tall micro-seedlings are fragile but resilient.
-Seedlings certainly don't get all this pampering in nature when they volunteer and grow wherever they please, so they can handle more than you think.
+Seedlings don't get all this pampering in nature when they volunteer and grow wherever they please, so they can handle more than you think.
 However, don't go overboard, as your sprouts are still babies.
 You can even use an oscillating floor fan on low to mimic the wind and strengthen their stems.

 Harden Your Seedlings